 Other Special Opportunities

 One of the most exciting aspects of studying a foreign language involves the chance to use those linguistic skills.
 For this reason, a high percentage of all majors and minors spend some time abroad.
 Students may choose from Vanderbilt-approved semester-long programs in Sevilla (Spain) and Habana (Cuba) through CASA, and Barcelona (Spain), Santiago (Chile), Buenos Aires (Argentina), and Brazil through CIEE.
 A spring program is available in Palma de Mallorca, Spain.
-Many students who cannot spare a semester off-campus study in the Dominican Republic for a summer, a program which focuses on medical issues.
 There are also a variety of both on-campus and off-campus Maymesters available, including The Way of Saint James (Northern Spain), Conversation and Culture in Alicante (Spain), and Cultural Studies in the Andes (Cuzco and Machu Picchu, Peru).

 Another unique initiative includes a service-learning component within several of the classes in the department: Spanish for the Medical Profession and Latino Immigration Experience.
 Not only does this component give students a chance to develop linguistic and cultural expertise, but it allows them to reach out to Nashville’s Hispanic community as well.
 The department has a chapter of the National Collegiate Hispanic Honor Society, Sigma Delta Pi.
 Students are encouraged to apply to live in the Spanish Hall of McTyeire International House.
 Finally, students have abundant opportunities to attend public lectures, film series, and cultural activities related to their studies.
 Each of these opportunities lends diversity to the students’ learning experiences.

-For complete descriptions of individual faculty members and their teaching and research interests, please consult the department web site.
+For complete descriptions of individual faculty members and their teaching and research interests, please consult the departmental website.

 ContactMaria Paz Pintané